liamzdenek/ferment-ai/memory-bank/progress.md

 ### Main Demo

 A demo application has been created in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
-It demonstrates a two-agent model with a junior engineer and senior engineer that can communicate with each other.
-This demo uses the new workflow-based architecture.
+It includes several test cases demonstrating different aspects of the system, including MCP capability usage, CapableModel configuration, and tool execution.

 To build and run the main demo application: